Blue Angels: Formation Flight Simulation

-Blue Angels: Formation Flight Simulation is a 1989 video game developed by Artech and published by Accolade.
+Blue Angels: Formation Flight Simulation is a flight simulation video game developed by Artech and published by Accolade.
+It was released in 1989 for Amiga, Atari ST, Commodore 64, and MS-DOS.

 Gameplay

 Blue Angels is a flight simulator.

 Reception

 Lt.
 H. E. Dille reviewed the game for Computer Gaming World, and stated that "Blue Angels deserves a fair amount of consideration based on novelty alone.
 As such, the product is recommended, with [...] reservations, to PC pilots seeking a change of pace."

 In 1996, Computer Gaming World declared Blue Angels the 3rd-worst computer game ever released.